 Scott County Land for Sale

+View Scott County, KY land for sale below!
 If you’ve ever dreamed of owning a horse farm, Scott County is the perfect place for you.
 This area of Kentucky is the quintessential spot that all equestrian-lovers imagine when they picture owning a horse farm.
 The land is rich in blue and bermuda grasses that thrive off of the vital nutrients in the soil.
 The world-class pastureland is only one of the reasons why so many equestrian enthusiasts, breeders, and trainers buy property in Scott County.
 Another reason is that there is an abundance of land on the market.
-You can find anything from multi-million dollar estates that boast top-of-the-line barns and riding rings, to charming farmhouses on modest pieces of land.
-Learn more about the land for sale in Scott County!

 1692 Stamping Ground Rd, Georgetown